mkirsche/Iris/README.md

-  max_ins_dist     (int) [100]  - the max distance a refined insertion call can be from its old position --ngmlr                       - align with ngmlr instead of minimap --keep_files                  - don't remove intermediate files - used for debugging --resume                      - use the results already computed from a previously terminated run
+  max_ins_dist     (int) [100]  - the max distance a refined insertion call can be from its old position --ngmlr                       - align with ngmlr instead of minimap --keep_files                  - don't remove intermediate files - used for debugging --also_deletions              - also try to refine deletion positions/lengths --resume                      - use the results already computed from a previously terminated run
   ```